Apple TV+ shows and movies: Everything to watch on Apple TV Plus

 Apple TV+ offers original comedies, dramas, thrillers, documentaries, and kids shows.

-For your $6.99/month subscription (learn how to save money), you can watch all of Apple’s originals — as listed below.
+For your $6.99/month subscription, you can watch all of Apple’s originals — as listed below.
 You can download to watch offline too.
 Apple is adding new content every single month.

 How to watch the free Apple TV+ shows